Middle school (grades 6-8) · Rapid City, SD

 What is the racial and ethnic makeup of North Middle School - 35?

-The largest demographic group at North Middle School - 35 is American Indian / Alaska Native at 48.8%.
-The school serves a diverse student body in Rapid City, SD.
+The largest demographic group at North Middle School - 35 is American Indian / Alaska Native at 48.8% of enrollment, in Rapid City, SD.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 67.7/100.

 What is the Resource Investment Index for North Middle School - 35?

-North Middle School - 35 has a Resource Investment Index of 32/100 (F) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+North Middle School - 35 has a Resource Investment Index of 35/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page